 3.)
 They communicate via howling, growling, and marking their territory via urine and scent.

 5.)
-The dingo can be found living the solitary life or as a member of a pack of up to 10 dogs.
+The dingo can be found living the solitary life or as a member of a pack of up to 10 canines.
 As a pack they hunt cooperatively.

 But wait, there’s more on the dingo!